 The Dalai Lama is a living representative of what fardados believe is a universal truth that has been preached by all GST throughout history.
-Just like Daime, fardados say that instead of sleeping in an illusory would of dualistic conflict and ego suffering.
-But while
+Just like Daime, fardados say that GST provide the opportunity for individuals to "awake" to inner peace and happiness instead of sleeping in an illusory would of dualistic conflict and ego suffering.
+But while GST appear in all cultures in all time periods, they cannot force people to believe them.
+My informants stress that it is up to each person to recognize the truth when it is imparted to them.